 The Dow also isn't the best measure of the stock market.
 It follows 30 companies _ important ones, household names, but only 30.
 And it's weighted so just a handful of the most expensive stocks carry the most weight.

 If Apple, whose stock has skyrocketed this year from $405 to $522, had been added to the Dow on Jan.
-1, it would already be above 14,000, according to estimates last week from ConvergEx Execution Solutions.
+1, it would already be above 14,000, according to estimates this week from ConvergEx Execution Solutions.

 And the Dow is certainly not the best measure of the economy.
 It can rise even when jobs are falling or the economy is shrinking.